Coron Palawan Tour – Twin Lagoon, Kayangan Lake, & More

 After you hit up the viewpoint, you can walk down to Kayangan Lake for a quick swim.
 The lake is nice too, but it gets a little crowded and you’re forced to wear a life jacket.
 I prefer the viewpoint.

 This is an incredible pair of turquoise lagoons, and for me it was probably the highlight of Coron because of the jaw dropping drone photo ops.
-You can take amazing aerial pictures here.
+You can take amazing aerial pictures at the twin lagoon.

 Don’t get me wrong, this is a great spot for swimming and kayaking, and even pics with your phone will look nice, but just check out some of these barely edited photos from above!